-Mike Beasley is our parks director.
+Jeremy Allen is our interim parks director.
 He and his staff work tirelessly to beautify our fair city.
-We have just added a new walking trail at the park on Como Rd and have more plans for additional recreational activities in the very near future.
-Have a fun filled day at the park ; fishing, playing ball, enjoying the playground and using one of our pavilions to picnic in.
+We are always planning for additional recreational activities in the very near future.
+Have a fun filled day at the park ; fishing, playing ball, playing disk golf, enjoying the playground and using one of our pavilions to picnic in.
 We appreciate the efforts of our park staff as well as the Parks and Recreation Advisory Board.

 Click on the above links to learn more about each park.